ccilab-doshisha/SDJC/README.md

+# It is still under construction, please wait for a few days!
+We will complete it in these days.

 # Introduction
 This repository contains the data, code and models for our paper (SDJC).
 It is built upon Pytorch and Huggingface.